iamslash/TIL/systemdesign/practices/DesigningInstagram/DesigningInstagram.md

 ## Non-Functional Requirements

-* Higly Available
+* Highly Available
-* Higly Reliable.
+* Highly Reliable.
 All photos, videos should not be lost.
 * The maximum latency is 200ms for news feed generation.
 * use cannot see a photo for a while.